mitnk/h2okv/README.md

 ## To Do List

-- UT
+- doc all pub functions
-- use a more mature protocol
+- use a more mature protocol (with header, content len bytes)